 Hi guys, I often get the question if it’s possible to use a second external driver board for the Z motors.
 And the answer is yes.
 This guide is for the more advanced users as it requires more soldering and more wire connections.
 After you do it you’ll have the advantage of quiet Z motors and also running them with two separate drivers instead of running them with one as on the original Rambo board.

 I had some people reporting a rubbing sound on X and/or Y axes after installing the external driver board.
 It turns out that the TMC drivers cause some strange vibrations on the prusa motors with speeds higher than 130mm/s .
 Looks like on every printer it’s different, some have it louder, other don’t have it at all.
-Maybe due to frame upgrades etc. It can be felt during mesh bed levelling before every print.
+Maybe due to frame upgrades etc. It can be felt during mesh bed levelling before every print or high speed travel movements.
 The only solution for now is to print at lower speeds (I personally believe MK2S prints better with speeds lower than 100mm/s) and lower the speed between point measurements during bed levelling.
 The last requires firmware adjustment as it’s hardcoded in Marlin_main.cpp :

 - int XY_AXIS_FEEDRATE = homing_feedrate[X_AXIS] / 20;